Protection of Minors and Reporting Child Abuse

 - Senior Vice President of University Communications

 - Senior Vice President & CHRO

 - Minors Coordinator

 - Title IX Coordinator

-- If needed (depending on nature of report): Provost, Dean of Students, Dean of the College of Medicine, Vice President of Human Resources
+- If needed (depending on nature of report): Provost, Dean of the College of Medicine, Senior Vice President, Student Success, etc.

 C. PROGRAM NOTICE AND REGISTRATION